The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/cheatsheets/postgres-cheatsheet.md

 14. You will download a GUI application called [tableplus](https://tableplus.com/) from their website.
 Make sure to download the corresponding version for your OS.
 15. After installing and opening the application, click the "Create A New Connection..." towards the bottom of the window.
 You will see a prompt to select your database type.
 Select Postgresql.
-16. Now you'll enter the credetials to access your database.
+16. Now you'll enter the credentials to access your database.
 Enter the name as "postgres".
 For Host, enter "localhost" or "127.0.0.1".
 For Port, enter "5432".
 For the user field enter `postgres`.
 In the password field, enter the password you created for user `postgres` in step 10.
 Lastly, enter the name of the database as "postgres".
 Click the test button and if everything is successful, all of the fields should be highlighted green!
 At that point click connect and you should be able to see view the GUI client for you database.
 If you want, you can click the `SQL` button and write your own sql queries.
 17. **Note:** If you get a `Could not connect to server: Connection refused` error, this means you have to first start your postgres server in the terminal using the command `sudo service postgresql start`.

 ## Mac Setup